 Developing the game-changing technologies needed to transition the world to a clean energy future isn't easy.
 Bringing advanced manufacturing and energy technologies to market requires strong capital investment, access to scientific tools and facilities, and lengthy development timescales.
 Within this challenging innovation environment, we risk a lost generation of energy and manufacturing entrepreneurs dedicated to changing how we generate and use energy.
 EERE created the Lab-Embedded Entrepreneurship Programs to provide an institutional home for innovative postdoctoral researchers to build their research into products and train to be entrepreneurs.
-The Lab-Embedded Entrepreneurship Programs are funded by EERE’s Advanced Manufacturing Office, and co-managed with EERE’s Technology-to-Market Program.
+The Lab-Embedded Entrepreneurship Programs are funded by EERE’s Advanced Manufacturing Office.

 Developing the Next Generation of Energy and Manufacturing Entrepreneurs

 The Lab-Embedded Entrepreneurship Programs take top entrepreneurial scientists and engineers and embed them within U.S. national laboratories to perform early-stage research and development (R&D) that may lead to the launch of energy or manufacturing businesses in the future.

 In addition to technological access and support, the program trains innovators to develop entrepreneurial acumen and skills, while introducing them to the ecosystem partners needed to facilitate commercial and investment opportunities.